bsakai2000/DesktopGames/README.md

 are not required by default can be specified using the `EXTRA_DIST` variable in the `Makefile.am` that declares how to build it.
 This is how I package built manpages.

+## How do I write my own ebuild?
+I use Gentoo, so it makes sense that I would need to write a file for installation on my own system.
+Because I handle everything in the Makefile, I actually have no need for anything other than the default functions, so the ebuild is super short.
+Of particular note are the `KEYWORD`, which identifies which platform it supports, the `DEPEND` for runtime dependencies, and `BDEPEND` for build dependencies.